housewifeRN/deepnet/deepnet/examples/multimodal_dbm/README.txt

 (2) TRAIN MULTIMODAL DBN
   - Change to the directory containing this file.
-  - Edit paths in runall_dbn.sh
+  - Edit paths in runall_dbm.sh
-  - Train dbn
+  - Train dbm
-  $ ./runall_dbn.sh
+  $ ./runall_dbm.sh

-This implementation has been tested on Ubuntu 12.04 using CUDA 4.2.
+This implementation has not been tested.